koddr/koddr/README.md

 ## Dev.to blog

-I write a very useful articles on my [Dev.to](https://dev.to/koddr) blog and do a lot of non-profit and Open Source projects on GitHub for people and robots.
+I write useful articles on my [Dev.to](https://dev.to/koddr) blog about developer tips and tricks and Open Source projects.

 [![dev.to badges](https://user-images.githubusercontent.com/11155743/212004860-cbd54440-1707-4c38-859b-c3acd8eaac79.png)](https://dev.to/koddr)